Almadraba with Annie B

 • The blubber built up to keep warm in the chilly Atlantic infuses the flesh and gives a melt-in-the-mouth, buttery texture when eating.
 Think of Iberian pork infused with acorn fat.

-• The largest purchaser of the Almadraba caught tuna are the Japanese.
+• The largest purchaser of the Almadraba caught tuna is the Japan.
 50 years ago they realised that the coast of Cadiz was a tremendous source of prized bluefin tuna.
 They come in massive freezer ships to take home this “red gold”.
 They also set the current rules for how the tuna is dispatched because if an animal struggles in death, the meat will toughen and the blood warms, spoiling the meat.
 Once the “copa”(final net) has been lifted, snorkelers dive in and stun the tuna before they are lifted onto the boats where the jugular vein is then cut.

 • Sea – butchery – freezer.
 For annual restaurant supply and shipping to Japan, the tuna will be out of the sea for a maximum of 2 hours before being frozen at -60.
 This is the temperature of cryogenics guarantees a prime product.
 This way, the tuna stay “fresh” for years and upon eating tastes as if it was caught yesterday.

 • The butchery of these tuna is referred to as a “ronqueo”.
 This comes from the Spanish verb, ronquear – to snore.
 When the tuna butchers bring the knife down the backbone, it can sound like snoring – the snoring of the tuna.
-In Spain, public ronqueos during the Almadraba season are an exciting celebration of the arrival of the Blue Fin Tuna.
+In Spain, public ronqueos during the Almadraba season are exciting celebrations of the arrival of the Blue Fin Tuna.

 • These massive tuna are butchered into at least 22 different parts; from the prized belly to the simple sperm.
 Even the head has 5 different parts to it.
 To watch a team of 40 ronqueadores in action is a phenomenal sight.
 Speed is of the essence.